anurag-2911/kode/README.md

  - Or Online coding by hacker rank, codility, etc (Live coding is easier as the approach can be demonstrated even if the problem is not exactly solved)
  - Assignments: typically 1 week is given for assignments
     - Readable, modular, production-grade code
-    - Edge cases
+    - error and edge cases
     - Secure code: Like handling of configuration of secrets
     - UTs
-    - Docker file
+    - Docker and Kubernetes files
     - Folder structure and maintainable code
     - Formatting
     -